lmb-embrapa/machado/docs/source/jbrowse.rst

    cd jbrowse
    ./setup.sh # don't do sudo ./setup.sh

-*If using curl does not work for downloading Jbrowse zip file, try using wget.
+-If using curl does not work for downloading Jbrowse zip file, try using wget.

 **configuring JBrowse**